etingof/talks/devconf-ironic-and-edgy/source/index.rst

   These desires and constraints fuel further development of the remote management technology.

-Bare metal at the Edge
+Bare metal on the rise
 ======================

 Why?